chilwaltanuj/achilles/README.md

 Here are some real-world scenarios where Achilles can be an excellent fit:

-- **Quick Prototyping**: Use Achilles to create quick prototypes of web applications or microservices with minimal overhead.
+- **Swift Prototyping**: Utilize Achilles to expedite the creation of web application prototypes or microservices with minimal overhead.

-- **Simplified Development**: Developers who appreciate straightforward structuring and clear naming conventions will find Achilles a breath of fresh air.
+- **Streamlined Development**: Developers who appreciate straightforward structuring and clear naming conventions will find Achilles a breath of fresh air.

 - **Customization**: Easily customize your application's behavior by tweaking the `config.json` file in the `config` directory.

-- **Faster Development**: Achilles handles common web application tasks and provides a structured starting point, enabling faster development.
+- **Accelerated Development**: Achilles simplifies the handling of common web application tasks and provides a well-structured foundation, facilitating swift development.

 ## License